Now Is a Really Good Time to Understand How Interest Rates Work | Wealthsimple

 “The best way to think about it is that an interest rate is the price of getting money today for the promise to pay in the future,” says Ben Reeves, Chief Investment Officer here at Wealthsimple.
 “So if I agree to give you money now because you tell me you’ll give me more money when you pay me back tomorrow — the proportion of extra cost you pay to borrow the money now is your interest rate.”

-That’s basically true of all interest rates, whether you’re talking about the federal funds rate, or the interest rate on your mortgage or the 20-plus percent charged by many credit cards.
+That’s basically true of all interest rates, whether you’re talking about the Bank of England's bank rate, or the interest rate on your mortgage or the 20-plus percent charged by many credit cards.

-What is the federal funds rate anyway?
+What is the Bank of England's bank rate anyway?
 And why does it change?

-The overnight interest rate — also known as the “target rate” or the “nominal rate”— is important for two reasons.
+The overnight bank rate — also known as the "base rate" or even just "interest rate" — is important for two reasons.
 One because it’s the rate at which banks can borrow overnight from each other, and that influences most every other interest rate you’ll see.
 But it affects a lot more than that.

 First is the rate of inflation.
 When inflation is too high, central banks tend to raise the interest rate.
 That lessens the flow of credit into the financial system.
 Higher interest rates discourage people from borrowing and spending (which tends to boost inflation rates) and encourages people to save.
 This was the trend between late 2015 and the spring of 2019.

-OK, so they slashed interest rates during this pandemic to goose the economy?
+OK, so they slashed interest rates during this pandemic to boost the economy?

 Given what we just said, you’d assume so.
 And that’s part of it.
 But this is a different situation from what central banks usually face.
 We all didn’t stop spending money because interest rates were too high.
 We stopped spending money because we couldn’t leave our homes.
 And a lot of us lost some or all of our income.
 Part of the reason for the reduction in interest rates is simply to reduce the burden on folks.
 If interest rates are lower, the cost to service debt (credit cards, mortgages, etc.) is lower.
 And it encourages people and businesses to borrow, and spend, more money, which will help the economy shrink less (and reassure financial markets that there will be plenty of money in the financial system).
 Lastly it might help some people and businesses from going bankrupt, which will make for a much easier recovery.